IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 The Sender shall encode the study in which this observation is derived from, if available, in Observation.derivedFrom using an [IMR ImagingStudy](StructureDefinition-imr-imagingstudy.html) Resource.
 This attribute shall include the study and series references.
 IMR ImagingStudy may include image references.

 For narrative content, the Sender may directly embed one or more image references inline the text.
-TO DO:  Does this sentence belong under IMR DiagnosticReport ??

 The Sender shall specify each inline image reference using the `<IMRRef>` XML element and the corresponding `</IMRRef>` end element.
 This `<IMRRef>` element shall have the attributes as defined in Table 2:4.Y1.4.1.3.1-1.